Products

 If you prefer ripe fruits, choose those of a bright red colour with smooth skin.
 They should feel soft to the touch.
 If, on the other hand, you prefer a less mature tomato, choose those that are firmer and more pink-red in colour.

 If the tomato needs to ripen, it should be kept in a cool place, while avoiding direct sunlight.
 Unless the tomatoes are fully ripe, they should not be placed in the refrigerator, as the cold temperature prevents them from ripening and affects their flavour.
 It is preferable to buy a few greener tomatoes to be consumed when they ripen.
-If you want to consume the tomatoes but they are still a little green, a very simple trick is to place them inside a closed plastic bag.
-With this method, they mature quickly and in the refrigerator they keep well for 6 to 8 days.
-Natural tomato juice keeps perfectly for two days in the fridge.

 Pepper